asekibaala/Alx_C_labs_2023_Personal_Reading/Challenge_Practice/README.md

-can take a command line argument for the name of the file or you can ask user for the name of the file this program needs to create a temporary file to store the result (converted character),can then rename this remporay file back to original file Use isupper() to check for upper case and tolower for lower case and toupper
+can take a command line argument for the name of the file or you can ask user for the name of the file this program needs to create a temporary file to store the result (converted character),can then rename this remporay file back to original file Use isupper() , islower() to check for upper case , lower case and tolower for lower case and toupper